maulik1985-sys/-AI-Powered-Payment-Orchestration-Agent/README.md

+---

+### 💡 The Opportunity

+What if merchants could accept payments from any rail — **UPI, cards, bank accounts, or stablecoins** — without writing a single line of code?

+That’s exactly what the **AI-Powered Payment Orchestration Agent** delivers.

 # -AI-Powered-Payment-Orchestration-Agent
 An intelligent payment routing system that uses AI to understand natural language payment requests and automatically routes them to the optimal payment provider (Stripe, UPI, or Open Banking & Circle ).
 ## 📋 Table of Contents